swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 ### A sorting example

+There is another useful program for working with files called `sort`.
-Let's create a file with some words to sort for the next example.
+Let's create a file with some words to *sort* for the next example.
 We want to create a file which contains the following names:

     Bob